Golden Arrow Awards

 3. Choose the category of your entry from the drop down.
 You can review the categories here.

-5. Upload work samples to your cloud storage (Google drive, etc.) and provide a link in the MPRC Google entry form.
+6. Upload your entry to your cloud storage (Google Drive, etc.) and provide a shareable link in the MPRC Google entry form so we can download it.

-• Stronger entries include measurable objectives and a defined timeline.
+• Stronger entries include measurable SMART objectives and a defined timeline.

 • Tie results back to your objectives.